imodeveloperlab/dskit/README.md

 We can find a lot of design systems that can help you build any app you want.
 The problem is that they all are overwhelmingly complicated; this means there is a big learning curve from starting a new project to delivering it to the store.

-DSKit will not cover everything, but if it fits your needs it will deliver flawless functionality.
+DSKit is trying to do everithing simplier, it will not cover everything, but if it fits your needs it will deliver flawless functionality.
 It’s the easiest way to make simple iOS Applications and business white labels with great design and Pixel Perfect UI.

 #### All you have to do is: